This article will tell you how to take a screenshot, both on iOS and on a Mac.

 To take a screenshot on an iOS device (iPod touch, iPad and iPhone), simply press then release the home button and the power/sleep button at the same time.
 These buttons do not need to be held down for long, just a simple press and release.
+If it is not working, you may be holding the buttons down for too long, or not exactly at the same time.
 The screen should flash white and there should be a camera shutter sound (if the volume is on) to indicate a successful screenshot.
 Open the Photos app and tap Camera Roll to view the screenshot.

 Screenshots on Macintosh

 To take a screenshot on a Mac, three keys need to be held down at the same time:

 To take a screenshot of a specific application's window, press Command + Shift + 4.
 After these buttons are released, press the space bar, and the cursor should look like a camera.
 Now, just click on the desired window and the window will be captured.

 If you prefer not to use the keyboard shortcuts, there is a Mac utility called Grab that accomplishes the same thing.
 To access it, open Finder.
 Then select the "Go" menu, then select Utilities.

 Overall User Rating: [11 RATINGS] • See the breakdown

 This was the first article I selected from my search and if answered all of my questions.
 Finally, a site for the basics with simple to understand answers.
 This is the kind of information you might ask an office mate if you had one.
 Thank you

 By SoulSnow on 10/25/16 • Reply